 Court reporters report civil and criminal trials; freelance reporters report depositions, arbitrations, business and convention sessions.

-The Theory class is a structured course where students will learn how to write words in the English language using strokes on a steno machine.
+The Theory class is a structured course where students will learn how to write dictated English words in "steno" using strokes on a steno machine.

 Transcript Procedures 25